janpetzold/prince2-foundation-summary/foundation-summary.md

 - decision points for PB between stages
 - never overlap
 - chance to check viability, review, authorize
+- PM may manage on behalf of PB
 - at minimum are two stages in project (IS, delivery stage)
 - number of stages depends on duration, key decision points, risk, amount of control by PB, confidence
 - stages should be short when there is a lot of risk/complexity

 #### Technical Stages ####
 - how companies/teams work, usually linked to skills (e.g. requirements, development, testing)
+- grouping work together (by techniques or products)
 - may overlap each other and span a Management Stage Boundary

 #### Event- and Time-driven Controls ####